daffl/breezy/README.md

 ## Expressions

 Breezy uses expressions as placeholders that will be substituted with the value when rendered.
+Expression are very similar to JavaScript property lookups, function calls and the tenary operator.
 A full expression looks like:

     path[.to.method] [args... ] [? truthy] [: falsy]